rsalmei/refine/README.md

 1. if forced option is used:
     1. overwrite all the files with the forced name
 2. otherwise:
-    1. remove any sequence numbers like file-1, file copy, file-3 copy 2, etc.
+    1. apply naming rules to strip or replace parts of the filenames
-    2. strip parts of the filenames, either before, after, or exactly a certain string
+    2. remove any sequence numbers like file-1, file copy, file-3 copy 2, etc.
     3. remove spaces and underscores, and smartly detect misspelled names
     4. group the resulting names, and smartly choose the most likely correct name among the group
     5. sort the group content according to the files' created dates